-When people from different areas of the manufacturing floor are connected, creativity and teamwork will be encouraged.
-One way to do this is to have the team play cross-functional and problem-solving games regularly.
+When people from different areas of the manufacturing floor are connected, creativity will flow and teamwork will be encouraged.
+Have your team play cross-functional and problem-solving games regularly.
 One example of such a game might be where a fictional problem must be solved.
-Have one person write a solution, and then have them pass the paper to the person on their left and have that person expand on the solution.
-The exercise will not only force your team to think of solutions to problems, but it will also show how everyone’s ideas are valuable.
+Have one person write a solution, and then have them pass the paper to the person on their left and have that person expand upon the solution.
+The exercise will not only encourage your team to brainstorm solutions, but it will also portray how everyone’s ideas are uniquely valuable.

-One way to demonstrate what the above game shows is to solicit ideas for operations improvements from your team members.
-You could have monthly or bi-weekly meetings in which all employees are heard and appreciated.
+One way to demonstrate your team's unique talents and value is to solicit ideas for operations improvements from your team members.
+You may also consider holding monthly or bi-weekly meetings in which all employees are heard and appreciated.

 Make an extra effort to groom employees for other positions, develop a stronger talent pool, and to minimize skill gaps.
 You also might want to implement cross-training so that manufacturing team members can be trained in different areas.
 This will allow them to move between workstations and cover for employees who are absent.
 This is another good way to fill open seats faster or to avoid losing talented employees when other opportunities arise.

 Communicating openly and clearly is a great way to get employees to be more engaged.
-There are many ways to accomplish this.
-Companies can have town hall-style meetings or start a company newsletter.
+Some ways to accomplish this are holding townhall-style meetings or starting a company newsletter.

 Strategies and motivators should constantly be reevaluated and updated.
-If the culture is going to be elevated, it needs to start at the top.
-The leadership team needs to find a way to keep culture and identity on everyone’s radar.
+If your culture is going to be elevated, it needs to start at the top.
+Your leadership team needs to keep culture and identity on everyone’s radar.